-We have been receiving lots of requests from our guests attending our culinary and wine tours in Puglia, about best places to visit while on vacation in Puglia and best things to do in each town.
+We have been receiving lots of requests from our guests attending our culinary and wine tours in Puglia, about top places to visit in Puglia Italy and best things to do in each town.

 We are happy to share an itinerary that could be helpful to travelers coming for a one week / 10-day vacation in Puglia.

-We chose our TOP 10 favorite places based on a combination of: local cuisine, wines, beauty of the place, location.
+We chose our TOP 10 favorite places in Puglia and best things to do in Puglia based on a combination of: local cuisine, wines, beauty of the place, location.

 This itinerary may change according to the season you come.